kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### Revoke Issuer
 Revokes an issuer to prevent the issuance of verifiable credentials to a specific DID in the vault.
-The admin account is the only party authorized to invoke this function.
+This function is exclusively accessible to the admin account for invocation.

 ```rust
 fn revoke_issuer(e: Env, admin: Address, issuer: Address, did: String);